andytorrestb/learn-cuda/README.md

 * [Parallel Computing CUDA C](https://github.com/CisMine/Parallel-Computing-Cuda-C/tree/main): Another beginer-friendly guide to introduce CUDA basics.
 Resource introduces thses concepts over 14 chapters and includes seven hands on excerises to help build a working knowledge.
 Topics covered include: hardware architecture, data streams and expected bottlenecks, as well as tools for profiling preformenace.
 This should take 1-2 weeks to complete and provides a more thorough introduction to GPU programming.

+### 1-Month Crash Course

+* [Learning Path: From Basics to Advanced CUDA Programming](https://github.com/rkinas/cuda-learning/tree/main): This provides a comprehensive intro duction to CUDA programming.
+It includes C/C++ tutorials, data structures, and parallel programming.
+It also covers useful CUDA libraries, frameowrks, and suggests coding challenges at the end (these may be listed in other parts of this repository).
+Some resources are free and some are paid.
+Please take what is useful to you.

+NOTE: I have not gone through all these resources yet, this information is subject to change.
+Suggestions for alternative resources are welcome.

 ---